timshenkao/StringKernelSVM/README.md

 FILES:
-stringSVM.py - basic algorithm from the article stringSVM_K2.py - algorithm with K''() from the article.
+stringSVM.py - basic algorithm from the article

+stringSVM_K2.py - algorithm with K''() from the article.
 Though authors say that algorithm with K''() is faster,
     in my realization, it comes out to be slower than basic algorithm.
+I suppose because of bad recursion support in Python.

 CONCLUSION:
 Algorithms offered in the above mentioned article (pp. 424 - 426) are slow.
 Recursive realization leads to extensive